 Falerno del Massico Rosso DOP

-A wine that carries great responsibility.
+This wine carries great responsibility.
 In the Georgics, Virgil wrote: Nec cellis ideo contende Falernis, which loosely translates to: Not even this can compete with Falerno.

 Villa Matilde, greatly impassioned by the history of wine in this area, strives for that historic excellence written about by the greatest scholars.
 This version features native Aglianico and Piedirosso from the slopes of the Roccamonfina volcano, grown at an altitude of 140 meters (460 feet) above sea level in volcanic soil, rich in phosphorus, potassium and microelements.
 The first plantings go as far back as 1963 with the last plantings around 2000.
 The grapes macerate on their skins during fermentation and then 50% ages in Allier oak barrique (one-third new), and the remaining 50% in traditional Slavonian oak barrels for ten to twelve months, A lovely and vast aromatic profile, and excellent balance, roundness, finesse, length and structure.